chatwoot/docs/docs/product/channels/live-chat/sdk/identity-validation.md

 window.$chatwoot.setUser(`<unique-identifier-key-of-the-user>`, {
   name: "", // Name of the user
   email: "", // Email of the user
-  identifier_hash: "<identifier-hash>" // Identifier Hash generated in the previous step }
+  identifier_hash: "<identifier-hash>" // HMAC value which generated using key and unique identifier of the user.
+}
 ```